Biliary Tract Disorders

 Gallstones – Symptoms

 Many people with gallstones will not have symptoms and won’t require treatment.
-Sometimes a gallstone may black the flow of the bile duct or pancreatic duct.
+Sometimes a gallstone may block the flow of bile from the gallbladder, through the bile ducts, or even the pancreatic duct.
 If a gallstone causes a blockage by lodging in a duct, symptoms can include:

 - Nausea, vomiting, and sweating